rohankishore/Aura-Text/README.md

 ## Installation

+### For Users
+Download the exe file from the Releases page (make sure it's the latest one available) and open the exe.
+Install wizard will guide you.
+After the installation is complete, click 'Finish' and Aura Text will open automatically (considering you have checked "Run Aura Text After clicking Finish").

+### For Developers
 Download or Clone this repo.
 Then, install all the libraries mentioned in the `requirements.txt` file.
 Use the command`pip install -r requirements.txt` to install all the libs at a single go.